briwagner/buffalo-vue-integration/README.md

 Another option is to use a separate server to host the JS components, which fetch and send data to the Buffalo endpoints.
 That involves a more sophisticated setup with multiple servers, which is outside the scope of this example.
 A few modifications would allow this project to be split up (i.e. combine the Vue components into a single project) and hosted from separate machines.

+## Event Planner app

+<em>What does this app do?</em>

+The app shows some basic CRUD patterns.
+Users can create an account with email and password.
+This uses a <a href="https://github.com/briwagner/buffalo-auth">forked version</a> of the Buffalo Auth plugin.
+Authenticated users can create Events.
+Any site visitor then can make reserve a spot at the event, using an email and name.

+See the homepage for a list of routes.

 ## Javascript build step